 - Stay alert: Work zones are busy places where construction vehicles and workers are always moving.
 Be alert, and stay on the safe path that is designated throughout the work zone. - Take your cues from trucks: Work zones often pop up suddenly.
 If you are not paying attention to the signs, you could find yourself in a serious crash.
-Since trucks have a height advantage and can see ahead of traffic, their brake light activity can provide a good signal of a slow-down or work zone ahead.
-Truck drivers know the stopping limitations of their trucks and pay close attention to traffic. - Merge gently: Aggressive drivers can be extremely dangerous while driving in work zones.
+Since trucks have a height advantage and can see ahead of traffic, their brake light activity can provide a good signal of a slow-down or work zone ahead. - Merge gently: Aggressive drivers can be extremely dangerous while driving in work zones.
 Work zones require time and courtesy.
 For a smooth passage through work zones, allow others to merge in front of you.
-Be especially considerate of trucks.
-They require more space to merge and are the least maneuverable vehicles on the road.
+Be especially considerate of trucks as they require more space to merge and less maneuverable